 The 133rd Rose Parade presented by Honda begins at 8:00am on Saturday, January 1, 2022.
 The Rose Parade travels 5 ½ miles down Colorado Boulevard, and features four types of entries: floral-decorated floats entered by a participating corporation, non-profit organization or municipality, equestrian units, bands, and Tournament Entries.
 “Dream.
 Believe.
-Achieve.” is the Pasadena Tournament of Roses theme; celebrating education’s ability to open doors, open minds and change lives.
+Achieve.” is the Pasadena Tournament of Roses theme; celebrating education’s ability to open doors, open minds, and change lives.

 Experience – in person – the magic of New Year’s Day in an unrivaled celebration, exclusive to the streets of Pasadena!
 It's a celebration more than a century old – a festival of flowers, music, and sports unequaled anywhere else in the world.
 It's America's New Year Celebration, a greeting to the world on the first day of the year, and a salute to the community spirit and love of pageantry that have thrived in Pasadena for more than 100 years.

 Old Pasadena: The Rose Parade travels along Colorado Blvd. straight through the heart of Old Pasadena, making it a perfect viewing location.
 Many Old Pasadena businesses maintain extended hours to serve the crowds before, during, and after the parade.
-Our Block by Block team gets things cleaned up immediately after the parade passes through so our businesses can continue to serve our visitors on New Year's Day.
+Our Clean Team gets things cleaned up immediately after the parade passes through so our businesses can continue to serve our visitors on New Year's Day.
 Many of our restaurants will be open and some of the stores, as well, so stick around after the parade and before the Rose Bowl game to enjoy our historic district.